thingsboard/thingsboard.github.io/_includes/docs/pe/user-guide/custom-translation.md

         title: Click on the language to open its translation map;
     ===
         image: /images/user-guide/custom-translation/custom-translation-in-json-1-pe.png,
-        title: Navigate to the "Advanced" tab and paste custom translation in JSON.
-In this tutorial, we will use the custom translation map from the example below.
+        title: Navigate to the "Advanced" tab, and then insert JSON from example below.
 After, click "Save";
     ===
         image: /images/user-guide/custom-translation/custom-translation-in-json-2-pe.png,
-        title: The translation is complete.
-Check the translation, specifically the "Home" menu item.
+        title: Check the translation is applied ("Home" menu item should be translated to "Pagina principale di un sito web").
 '
 %}